 Anxiety Disorders Treatment Q&A

 Anxiety is an emotion that everyone experiences, it is characterized by feelings of tension, worry, and nervousness.
 However, when it becomes excessive, it may lead to feelings of overwhelming dread or powerlessness.
 Anxiety disorders are the most common mental illness in the United States, affecting 40 million adults in the United States, or almost 18 percent of the adult population.
 For more information, contact us or schedule an appointment online.
-We have convenient locations to serve you in Boynton Beach FL, Palm Beach Gardens FL, Stuart FL, Royal Palm Beach FL, Vero Beach FL, and Plantation, FL.
+We have convenient locations to serve you in Vero Beach FL, Jacksonville FL, Boynton Beach FL, Palm Beach Gardens FL, Stuart FL, Royal Palm Beach FL, Plantation FL, Port St. Lucie FL, and Melbourne FL.

 Table of Contents: